robertangeles/repo-ai-prompts/chatgpt-human-essay-maverick-morsels.md

 - Maintain a linear structure.
 Ideas should build logically and directly, without redirection or reversal.
 Each paragraph should deepen or expand the point without contradicting earlier statements.
 - No bait-and-switch structures.
 Do not set up false dichotomies, implied misassumptions, or reversed logic to “reveal” the point.
 Focus on clear explanation, not rhetorical tension.

+### SUBSTACK OUTPUT FORMAT

+Return the article using this exact format:

+1. `# Title`
+2. *Meta description italicized below the title*
+3. Article body in short paragraphs with `##` section headers
+   - All section headers must be **descriptive and thematic**, not generic or structural (e.g., use "Why Teams Break Down in Silence" instead of "Insight")
+4. `## Tags:`
+   - List of 5–8 SEO-relevant content tags
+5. `## Alt Text:`
+   - One sentence under 125 characters describing key visual

 ### EXPERT SYNTHESIS (Invisible Layer)
 Simulate a debate between three top 0.1% experts in the selected topic.
 Each expert should present a bold, challenging, or contrarian perspective.